confluentinc/cp-helm-charts/README.md

 $ kubectl cluster-info
 Kubernetes master is running at https://192.168.99.106:8443 KubeDNS is running at https://192.168.99.106:8443/api/v1/namespaces/kube-system/services/kube-dns:dns/proxy

-To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
 ```

 ### Install Helm on Kubernetes

-[Install and deploy Helm](https://docs.helm.sh/using_helm/#quickstart-guide) to the Kubernetes cluster.
+Follow the directions to [install and deploy Helm](https://docs.helm.sh/using_helm/#quickstart-guide) to the Kubernetes cluster.

 View a list of all deployed releases in releases in the local installation.